-- ▶ it is less efficient - ► the members must be assignable
+- ▶ it is less efficient. - ▶ the members must be default constructible and assignable

 Java-style: assignment in constructor

 '''

 class Foo {

 public:

 Foo(const Bar& v) {

 value = v; NB! assignment, not initialization

 }

 private:

 Bar value; is default constructed before the body of the constructor

 };

 '''